timothepearce/laravel-time-series-docs/docs/getting-started/configuration.md

 :::

-Quasar can compute your projections in background jobs by setting the `enable_queue` attribute to `true`.
+Time Series can compute your projections in background jobs by setting the `enable_queue` attribute to `true`.

-When enabled, each projection will be created/updated in the `TimothePearce\Quasar\Jobs\ComputeProjection` job.
+When enabled, each projection will be created/updated in the `TimothePearce\TimeSeries\Jobs\ComputeProjection` job.

 ## Dispatch your jobs to a specific queue

-If you enabled the queue, Quasar would use the default one unless you provide something else to the `queue_name` attribute.
+If you enabled the queue, Time Series would use the default one unless you provide something else to the `queue_name` attribute.

 ## Set up the first day of the week